cosmos/ibc/papers/2020-05/src/host-requirements.md

 These functions must be permissioned to the IBC handler module only, so only the IBC handler module can write or delete a certain subset of paths.
 This will likely be implemented as a sub-store (prefixed key-space) of a larger key/value store used by the entire ledger.

-Host ledgers must provide an instance of this interface which is "provable", such that the light client algorithm for the host chain can verify presence or absence of particular key-value pairs which have been written to it.
+Host ledgers must provide an instance of this interface which is "provable", such that the light client algorithm for the host ledger can verify presence or absence of particular key-value pairs which have been written to it.

 This interface does not necessitate any particular storage backend or backend data layout. ledgers may elect to use a storage backend configured in accordance with their needs, as long as the store on top fulfils the specified interface and provides commitment proofs.